Lokathor/fermium/README.md

     repository](https://github.com/Lokathor/fermium/blob/master/win32-devel-files/VC/lib/x64).
     Put it in your project directory for development, and ship it with your program when you release something.
+  * If you're feeling lazy, you can `cargo install fermium` and then just run `fermium` and it'll dump `SDL2.dll` into the current directory.
+It will automatically use either the 32-bit or 64-bit version.
   * On not-windows you should get SDL2 through your distro package manager (linux) or homebrew (Mac).
 * Static linking is available.